Council Tax discounts and reductions

 Apply for a discount because of a severe mental impairment

 You may be entitled to a full or partial reduction if you or somebody living with you is registered as severely mentally impaired.

 Discounts on properties

 A property that has been adapted for a disabled person may also be eligible for a discount.
 See: Council Tax reductions for disabled people

-There are two other property discounts available:
+There is one other property discount available: